 The Graduate Achievement, Vocations and Careers Group is responsible for tertiary education strategy, policy, sector performance analysis, youth guarantee and vocational pathways, and international education.
 We work in a variety of ways to ensure young people transition successfully into work or further study.
 We also help New Zealand compete internationally as a place to study.

 Deputy Secretary, Evidence Data and Knowledge: Lisa Rodgers

 Andrea holds a PhD and a Masters degree from Lincoln University, where she lectured for some years in tourism geography.
-She emigrated to New Zealand in 1990 from Germany, so she also holds a number of German qualifications in the area of business management and administration and worked in the private sector in Germany.
+She emigrated to New Zealand from Germany in 1990, so she also holds a number of German qualifications in the area of business management and administration, and she worked in the private sector in Germany.